E-toll (South Africa)

-e-toll (in South Africa) consists of the electronic toll collection (ETC) processes employed by South Africa's roads agency SANRAL on selected toll roads or toll lanes, subject to the Sanral Act of 1998.
+e-toll (in South Africa) consisted of the electronic toll collection (ETC) processes employed by South Africa's roads agency SANRAL on selected toll roads or toll lanes in the Gauteng province, subject to the Sanral Act of 1998.
 SANRAL derives its income both from toll income and the national fiscus, while initial capital outlay for large projects are funded by open market bond issues.
-In total SANRAL manages 13,000 km of non-toll roads in South Africa, besides the majority (or 2,952 km) of its toll roads, including 187 km of Gauteng's freeways which are subject to e-toll.
+In total SANRAL manages 13,000 km of non-toll roads in South Africa, besides the majority (or 2,952 km) of its toll roads, including 187 km of Gauteng's freeways which were subject to e-toll.

-The two main ETC methods are "Boom-down" electronic toll collection and open road tolling (ORT).
+The two main ETC methods were "Boom-down" electronic toll collection and open road tolling (ORT).
 The systems were designed to fund the R20 billion highway upgrade program (GFIP or Gauteng Freeway Improvement Project) which was implemented in 2007 and largely completed by April 2011.
 Open road tolling went live in Gauteng province on December 3, 2013, when the province had some 3.5 million registered vehicles.

-As of 2014, 19% of South Africa's national roads were toll roads, some of them managed by either N3 Toll (Heidelberg–Pietermaritzburg), Bakwena (Pretoria-Lobatse) or TRAC (Pretoria-Maputo corridor), rather than SANRAL.
+In October 2022, it was announced that e-tolling on Gauteng freeways would be shut down.
+It was also announced that customers who paid their e-tolls would be refunded their money.
+It was agreed that the R20 billion needed by SANRAL to pay back creditors for the Gauteng Freeway Improvement Project (GFIP) would be granted to them by the Gauteng Provincial Government (30%) and the National Treasury of South Africa (70%).

+However, by 2023, e-tolls were not yet officially shut down on the Gauteng freeways by the Ministry of Transport (they still charged motorists).
+The South African government then announced on 28 March 2024 that e-tolls in Gauteng would officially be scrapped and gantries would be shut down by the end of the 11th of April 2024, at midnight.

 Electronic toll collection

 Vehicles are identified electronically without any cash transactions taking place on the road or highway.
 Vehicle identification is facilitated by an e-tag or a vehicle license plate number which is recorded by overhead cameras installed on gantries, and interpreted by computer.
-Electronic Toll Collection (Pty) Ltd (ETC), a subsidiary of Kapsch TrafficCom AG, is the contracted company that designed, built and is still operating the system, and in turn oversees the Transaction Clearing House (TCH) which oversees customer accounts, and the Violation Processing Centre (VPC) which will follow procedures against payment defaulters.
+Electronic Toll Collection (Pty) Ltd (ETC), a subsidiary of Kapsch TrafficCom AG, is the contracted company that designed, built and is still operating the system, and in turn oversees the Transaction Clearing House (TCH) which oversees customer accounts, and the Violation Processing Centre (VPC) which would follow procedures against payment defaulters.

 Initially, e-tagged road users received a 48 percent discount on tariffs and their monthly bill was capped.
 Owning an e-tag is however not compulsory, and consequently does not require any enforcement.
 Tariffs were increased in line with inflation, but the May 2015 amendments entailed significant reductions.
-Bills are mailed to road users who are not registered on the eTag system.
+Bills were mailed to road users who were not registered on the eTag system.
 During the review of the system and the subsequent consultation process, Sanral delayed in sending final demands to those who had not settled their accounts.